 The SNS itself requires a reassessment of its mission and resources.
-The SNS was supposed to have enough supplies to support response to a biological attack in one or two metropolitan areas, not the nationwide response demanded during the early days of the COVID-19 pandemic.
-Public expectations were far greater than what the SNS was able to provide.
-Congress should expand the scope of the SNS to address future biological events.
+The Stockpile was supposed to have enough supplies to support response to a biological attack in one or two metropolitan areas, not the nationwide response demanded during the early days of the COVID-19 pandemic.
+Public expectations were far greater than what the Stockpile was able to provide.
+Congress should expand the scope of the Stockpile to address future biological events.

 We need to explore strategies to better prepare and protect such front-line responders, especially when resources already exist that could help.
 For example, many first responders cannot afford, or do not have access to, vaccines that protect against biological agents like anthrax, but short-dated, surplus anthrax vaccine doses owned by the federal government expire monthly by the hundreds of thousands.
-Not all first responders are at risk of exposure to the same biological agents and some already manage that exposure (e.g., when a biological agent is endemic in their area).
-Currently, no assessment of biological risk to first responders exists that could help guide allocation of expiring vaccines from the SNS to them.
+Not all first responders are at risk of exposure to the same biological agent is endemic in their area).
+Currently, no assessment of biological risk to first responders exists that could help guide allocation of expiring vaccines from the SNS to them.97